mattias-p/nono/README.md

 # nono
 Nonogram hint dispenser

-At this time it only implements very basic techniques and isn't very specific about its hints.
+At this time it only implements very basic techniques.
+I made up the entire terminology around the hints by myself and there's no documentation of it.

 ## Getting started